jtm4/Random-Quote-Generator/README.md

 # Random Quote Generator

-Generate random quotes periodically or on click.
+Generate a random quote periodically or after each click.

 ## Features
 The Random Quote Generator application generates a new random quote each time that a user clicks the `Show another quote` button.